-- 5.2.5 While pressing against the pad retainer bar, remove the pin (11).
-Discard the pad retainer bar. - 5.2.6 With the spring brake released (or caged), remove the adjuster cap (37) using the tab, taking care not to move the shear adapter (61).
+- 5.2.6 See Figures 33 & 35.
+With the spring brake released (or caged), remove the adjuster cap (37) using the tab, taking care not to move the shear adapter (61).
 Note: Two sizes of adjuster caps are supplied in kits; use the same size as before in step 5.2.20. - 5.2.7 Inspect the shear adapter (61).
 If significant corrosion and/or damage is present, remove the adjuster adapter using needle-nose pliers and replace with the adapter supplied in the kit and clean as necessary.